GRP-777/Google_Cloud_Platform-BigQuery-LookerStudio-ETL-Analysis_Viz/README.md

     2. What gross results (in terms of impressions) have they achieved based on this expenditure?

 ## Dataset Location and Availability
-- The primary dataset is located in bigquery-public-data.google_political_ads.creative_stats.
+The primary dataset is public and located in bigquery-public-data.google_political_ads.creative_stats.

+## Data Description
 - Key numerical columns include spend_range_max_usd and impressions.
 - The categorical column for candidate identification is advertiser_name.
 - The analysis will focus on ads starting from date_range_start.